Emil Constantinescu: Post-presidency (2000–present)

-Constantinescu's presidency along with CDR's governance were marred by an economic recession.
-Despite this, his presidency has been eventually credited with putting an end to the Mineriads, a reform of the banking system as well as with the attraction of the first major foreign investments in Romania after 1989.
-With dashed expectations of an immediate improvement in daily life, Romanians exhibited strong disillusionment with the major parties and politicians of the CDR at the end of the 1996–2000 legislature, with the Greater Romania Party (PRM) subsequently gaining the second place in the 2000 legislative election.
+Constantinescu's presidency, along with CDR's governance, was marred by an economic recession.
+Despite this, his presidency has been eventually credited with putting an end to the Mineriads, a reform of the banking system, as well as with the attraction of the first major foreign investments in Romania after 1989.
+With dashed expectations of an immediate improvement in daily life, Romanians exhibited strong disillusionment with the major parties and politicians of the CDR at the end of the 1996–2000 legislature, with the Greater Romania Party (PRM) subsequently gaining second place in the 2000 legislative election.

-A disenchanted Emil Constantinescu, who lost popularity and had failed to fulfil his reformist agenda announced on 17 July 2000 that he would not run for a second term.
+A disenchanted Constantinescu, who lost popularity and had failed to fulfil his reformist agenda, announced on 17 July 2000 that he would not run for a second term.
 He temporarily withdrew from political life at the end of his term in November 2000.
-Constantinescu's direction in foreign affairs continued however after the comeback of Ion Iliescu in 2000.
+However, after Ion Iliescu's return to power in 2000, Constantinescu continued to be actively engaged in foreign affairs.
 Eventually, Romania joined NATO in 2004 and the European Union (EU) three years later, in 2007, alongside Bulgaria.